Hagerstown man shot after firing on deputy, sheriff's office says

 According to Jenkins, a deputy tried to pull over a vehicle at about 2:45 a.m. for speeding and suspected driving under the influence on Interstate 270 and Md.
 85, but the driver, later identified as Bello, allegedly refused to stop.

-The driver, who Jenkins identified as Bello, reportedly bailed out of his vehicle in the Kingsbrook Community area, and a foot pursuit began.
-That chase ended in the area of the 6900 block of Rooks Court, at which point the suspect allegedly started firing at the deputy, who returned fire and injured the suspect.
+The driver, whom Jenkins identified as Bello, reportedly bailed out of his vehicle in the Kingsbrook Community area, and a foot pursuit began.
+The chase ended in the area of the 6900 block of Rooks Court, at which point the suspect allegedly started firing at the deputy, who returned fire and wounded the suspect.
 The deputy, who was not identified, was uninjured, Jenkins said.

 It's unclear exactly how many shots were exchanged between the two, but Jenkins said Bello was struck approximately three times.

-Emergency medical services personnel took Bello by ground to the R Adams Cowley Shock Trauma Center in Baltimore, where he is in stable condition.
-Jenkins said.
-Due to heavy fog conditions at the time of the incident, transporting Bello by helicopter would have been dangerous.
+Emergency medical services personnel transported Bello by ground to the R Adams Cowley Shock Trauma Center in Baltimore, where he was said to be in stable condition, Jenkins said.
+Due to heavy fog conditions at the time of the incident, Jenkins said transporting Bello by helicopter would have been dangerous.

-Deputies recovered a handgun on scene, according to police, and there is no threat to the community.
+Deputies recovered a handgun at the scene, according to police, and there is no threat to the community, officials said.

-In accordance with state law, Jenkins said the Frederick County Sheriff's Office contacted the Attorney General's Office's Independent Investigative, but that the office declined to oversee the case, allowing the Sheriff's Office to continue overseeing the investigation.
+In accordance with state law, Jenkins said the Frederick County Sheriff's Office contacted the Attorney General's Office's Independent Investigations Division, but the office decided to not take up the case, allowing the Sheriff's Office to continue overseeing the investigation.

+According to Thomas Lester, public information officer for the Independent Investigations Division, the division only oversees cases when an individual shot by police either dies or is expected to die.

 "The radio traffic that the deputy provided during the food pursuit was very clear in the fact that the man shot at him first; the deputy returned fire and could clearly experience being shot at and he returned fire, so it's very clear-cut," Jenkins said.
 "However, keep in mind the investigation is early; there's a lot to be learned yet."